Monsieur-Bert/inception/README.md

 | `make connectivity` | Pings between services to check network connectivity |
 | `make monitor`  | Shortcut to launch the ctop tool inside its container |

-> ⚠️ **MariaDB Healthcheck**: Sometimes MariaDB may crash on init.
-A `make re` usually resolves it, but it resets the environment completely.
-Sorry for this...

 ***
 ## 🔐 Mandatory Part Overview